 (b) who does not have a right of return within the meaning of section 58.

-(2) A person to whom this section applies is entitled to such compensation, if any, as the Minister determines by reference to the remuneration to which that person is entitled for a particular period ending immediately before the day referred to in subsection (3).
+(2) A person to whom this section applies is entitled to such compensation, if any, as the Commissioner determines by reference to the remuneration to which that person is entitled for a particular period ending immediately before the day referred to in subsection (3).

 (3) The maximum compensation payable to a person under this section is an amount equal to the remuneration to which the person is entitled for the period of one year ending immediately before the day on which the person ceased to be an executive officer in the manner specified in subsection (1)(a).